tools-400/irpgunit/README.md

 * ILE RPG runtime: SI71537
 * ILE RPG compiler: SI71536
-* SQL Precompile Support UTF-8 stream files: SI70942
+* SQL Precompile support UTF-8 stream files: SI70942

 **7.3**

 * ILE RPG runtime: SI71535
 * ILE RPG compiler: SI71534
-* SQL Precompile Support UTF-8 stream files: SI70936
+* SQL Precompile support UTF-8 stream files: SI70936

 If the PTFs have not been installed, the library must be recompiled to disable the latest features, such as assertEqual().